JureBevc/NLP/src/common/README.md

 Files/scripts used by other scripts.

 * pycache - ignore this.
+* dataset/
+  * optional: only if preprocessing is required
-* dataset/ - put ssj500k datasets here:
+  * put dataset here: [in releases](https://github.com/JureBevc/NLP/releases): ssj500k-sl_merged_samoSeg.xml
 * xml_parser - XMLParser class used for preprocessing.